-Monochromatic Fireplace Tiles Don’t Have To Be Bland
+Monochromatic Contemporary Fireplace Tiles Don’t Have To Be Bland

-The white and light gray tile surround gives a monochromatic feel to this room.
-In some cases, too much of one color can be a disaster, but this is a perfect presentation resulting in an understated glam look.
+The white and light gray tile surround gives a monochromatic feel to this living room’s inspiration.
+In some cases, too much of one color can be a disaster, but this is a perfect presentation resulting in an understated glam look for your home.

 The larger tiles give a feel of a consistent surface, drawing your eyes up to the sharp edge accent leading to the chimney beam, making the ceiling appear to soar even higher than it does.

 Herringbone tiling has become all the rage, and there are a few different layouts to get you the look you want.
-For example, the long and skinny subway tiles in this design are laid out diagonally, giving a luxe look.
-Alternatively, shorter, thicker subway tiles can be installed at a 90-degree angle giving a more modern feel.
+For example, on tiled fireplaces, like this one, the long and skinny subway tiles are laid out diagonally, giving a luxe look.
+Alternatively, shorter, thicker subway tiles can be installed at a 90-degree angle giving your home a more modern feel.

 Revamp A Classic Style

-Using a tile with texture gives a two-dimensional look to your fireplace to make it a statement piece.
-The dark olive color with the gloss accents the wood in the room perfectly.
-With all of the windows surrounding the fireplace, the gloss of the tile is highlighted, making a strong impression.
+Using a glass tile with texture gives a two-dimensional look to your fireplace to make it a statement piece.
+The dark olive color with the gloss accents the wood in this living room perfectly.
+With all of the windows surrounding the fireplace, the gloss of the fireplace tile is highlighted, making a strong impression.

-The dark bronze tile in this design has a slight texture giving just the right amount of pizazz.
+The dark bronze ceramic tile in this design inspiration has a slight texture giving just the right amount of pizazz.

-The cream elongated hexagon tiles used here give a unique feel to this fireplace.
+The cream elongated hexagon fireplace tile used here gives a unique feel to this fireplace.
 Using a darker grout brings dimension into the design.